We have found the fixed bed

 on a flexible

-drive that keeps becoming detached from its spigot.
-I am working on a
+drive that kept becoming detached from its spigot.
+This has been fixed

 Other improvements